varunkumardev/amitmerchant1990.github.io/_posts/2019-10-30-union-types-php.md

 > In computer science, a union is a value that may have any of several representations or formats within the same position in memory; that consists of a variable that may hold such a data structure.

 So basically, A union type describes a value that can be one of several types.
 A "union type" accepts values of multiple different types, rather than a single one.
-Union types are also called as "intersection types".
 This means if the programming language supports union types, you can declare a variable in multiple types.
-For instance, there can be function which can accept variable of type "string" or "float" as a parameter.
+For instance, there can be a function which can accept variable of type "string" or "float" as a parameter.

 When it comes to PHP, it already supports two special union types: